 - There’s a misunderstanding or miscommunication because you work remotely

-Many employees receive a write up at work because there’s some communication gap between coworkers, which leads to conflicts and blame games, but you’re the unfortunate one who receives a write up.
-Let’s be honest; favoritism and internal politics could also be a reason why you’re the one with a write up.
+Many employees receive a write-up at work because there’s some communication gap between coworkers, which leads to conflicts and blame games, but you’re the unfortunate one who receives a write-up.
+Let’s be honest; people always have to face challenges at work, but favoritism and internal politics could also be a reason why you’re the one with a write-up.

 1. Be Calm

-We said calm down right before this, but how does one do so after receiving a write up that doesn’t make sense?
+We said calm down right before this, but what happens when you get a write-up at work?
+And how does one do so after receiving a write-up that doesn’t make sense?

 - You want to keep your job.